Optimal stochastic extragradient schemes for pseudomonotone stochastic variational inequality problems and their variants: Optimal rate statements

 {Next, under a monotonicity and weak-sharpness requirement, the {ESA} scheme is shown to display the optimal rate of convergence in solution iterates.
 Additionally, we prescribe the optimal initial steplength that minimizes the mean-squared error by deriving the global minimizer of a nonconvex function in closed-form.}

-\begin{proposition}[{\bf Rate analysis under monotonicity and weak sharpness}] \em Consider the SVI$(X,F)$.
-Suppose assumptions (A1)--(A4) hold and let $\gamma_k$ be defined as per~(\ref{eq:steplengthseq}).
-Let constants $\beta$ and $c$ be chosen such that $1-(1\slash (1+\beta))-(1\slash (1+c)) \geq 0$.
-Let $F(x)$ be a monotone map over the set $X$.
-Additionally, suppose the map $F(x)$ is Lipschitz continuous and bounded over $X$ with constants $L$ and $C$.
-Let the mapping $F(x)$ and solution set $X^*$ possess the weak-sharpness property with constant $\alpha$ and let $X$ be compact such that $\| x\| \leq U$ for all $x \in X$.
+\begin{proposition}[{\bf Rate statement under monotonicity and weak sharpness}] \em {Consider the SVI$(X,F)$. {Suppose assumptions (A1)--(A5) hold} and let $\gamma_k$ be defined as per~(\ref{eq:steplengthseq}).
+Let $F(x)$ be a monotone map over the set $X$.} Let the mapping $F(x)$ and solution set $X^*$ possess the weak-sharpness property with constant $\alpha$ and let $X$ be compact such that $\| x\| \leq U$ for all $x \in X$.
 Suppose $x_k$ is generated by ~(\ref{eq:ESA}).
-Then, the following holds for $K > 0$:
+Then the following hold. \begin{enumerate} \item[(a)] For any \vvs{$k > 0$}, we have that